How To Fluff A Pillow (By Hand & In The Dryer)

 If you've had the same cheap pillow for a number of months, or even years, be open to the idea that your pillow can't be saved.
 Even all of the best fluffing in the world can't bring a dead pillow back to life.

-If you're the type of person who keeps a pillow around for a long time, make sure you do your research and don't just buy the first pillow you can find.
+Remember, sleeping on the right pillow is a crucial part of having good sleep health.
+So, if you're the type of person who keeps a pillow around for a long time, make sure you do your research and don't just buy the first pillow you can find.

 Nowadays, pillows are made from a variety of materials and come in different qualities, sizes, firmness levels, and more.
 Find a pillow you can love!
 After all, getting good sleep can mean the difference between a great day or a miserable day.